Abu Loza's Bath: Design

 The bathhouse is situated over a Sulfur water underground spring that descends to a depth of 22 meters.
 The underground springs in the Qatif Governorate are characterized by a relatively deep pit, with a deeper pit, known as a tanur, located at its center.
 This structure continues to contain increasingly deeper pits, extending down to the source from which the water emerges.
 This method of spring construction was historically recognized in the Persian Gulf region and is believed to have been utilized by the Canaanite tribes that settled in the eastern Arabian Peninsula.
 Most of the springs in Qatif were excavated using similar techniques, indicating reliance on manual labor and rudimentary methods of construction.

 The bath is rectangular in shape, with dimensions of approximately 5 x 6 metres.
 The walls are between 3 and 5 metres high and 40 to 60 centimetres thick.
 The gate is in the form of a semicircular necklace.
 The dome ranges from 2 to 4 metres in diameter and 1 to 2 metres in height.
 The Bath has separate male and female sections, constructed in accordance with Qatifi architectural standards and composed of stone, Clay, Gypsum, and palm trunks.
-It underwent a restoration and renovation during the Ottoman era, incorporating elements of Turkish baths that were prevalent during the Ottoman rule in the Levant and Iraq.
+It underwent a restoration and renovation during the Ottoman era, incorporating elements of the hammams (Islamic bathhouses) that were prevalent during the Ottoman rule in the Levant and Iraq.

 The bathhouse features a rectangular room situated adjacent to the eye spring.
 This room contains square-shaped niches, locally known as rozna, which were used for placing luggage and clothing.
 Along the length of the room, seating areas called dakat or daqqaq provide space for visitors to sit and rest, particularly during peak times at the bath.
 These areas are also utilized for enjoying tea and coffee while engaging in conversation, as well as for massages after bathing.

 Above the main spring is a semicircular dome designed in the Turkish style, featuring openings for steam ventilation and natural sunlight.
 Inside the spring room, terraces known as jaluf serve as designated areas for resting while swimming.
 The cleaning area is referred to as tanweer.
 Additionally, there is a dedicated section for women located to the north of the hammam, characterized by a ceiling fully covered with palm trunks.

 Furthermore, the property boasts a bathroom with a rectangular swimming pool, accessed via a canal directly from the source of the eye and surrounded by an upper terrace for seating.

 The women's bathing building to which the spring water from Ain Abu Luzah used to branch off.

 The former hammam spring room, the men's bathing room.

 The exterior of the bathroom as seen in July 2017.